satellite-image-deep-learning/techniques/README.md

 * [deepchecks](https://github.com/deepchecks/deepchecks) -> Deepchecks is a Python package for comprehensively validating your machine learning models and data with minimal effort

 ## Deep learning packages, frameworks & projects
+* [torchgeo](https://github.com/microsoft/torchgeo) -> popular datasets & models, supported by Microsoft
 * [rastervision](https://docs.rastervision.io/) -> An open source Python framework for building computer vision models on aerial, satellite, and other large imagery sets
 * [torchrs](https://github.com/isaaccorley/torchrs) -> PyTorch implementation of popular datasets and models in remote sensing tasksenhance) -> Enhance PyTorch vision for semantic segmentation, multi-channel images and TIF file
-[torchgeo](https://github.com/microsoft/torchgeo) -> popular datasets, model architectures
 * [DeepHyperX](https://github.com/eecn/Hyperspectral-Classification) -> A Python/pytorch tool to perform deep learning experiments on various hyperspectral datasets
 * [DELTA](https://github.com/nasa/delta) -> Deep Earth Learning, Tools, and Analysis, by NASA is a framework for deep learning on satellite imagery, based on Tensorflow & using MLflow for tracking experiments
 * [Lightly](https://docs.lightly.ai/index.html) is a computer vision framework for training deep learning models using self-supervised learning